codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-06-mf2.md

     - The `log_append_time_ms` field is `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.
 - Records are persisted to the correct partition log files on disk.
 - Offset assignment is independent per partition.

 ## Notes

 - The response must include entries for all requested partitions.
-- On-disk log files must be stored in `RecordBatch` format with proper CRC validation.
+- On-disk log files must be stored in `RecordBatch` format.
 - The official docs for the `Produce` request can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Produce).
 Make sure to scroll down to the "Produce Response (Version: 11)" section.